namelessCrusader/Stochastic-Wave-Function-Collapse/README.md

 This is a repository for the warmup project of CS 7170 Seminars in AI: Proceedural Content Generation with ML.

-Download the VGLC dataset: https://github.com/TheVGLC/TheVGLC
+Download the VGLC dataset to generate levels for other games: https://github.com/TheVGLC/TheVGLC (Delete the processed_levels.pkl first)

 To generate Levels:
 * python main.py